bahodge/tomb-of-annihilation/sessions/Session 47.md

 - [[Munch]] understand languages

 [[Merrick]] smashes the bottle that [[Keshma Al Wazir]] resided in.
 We try to use our wish.
 We wish for a long rest.

+We tell [[Keshma Al Wazir]] she can reside in the vinegar of the alchemy jug.